snowplow/iglu-server/docker/README.md

 ```

-Or alternatively edit the `masterApiKey` field in [the sample hocon file](../config/config.minimal.hocon).
+Or alternatively edit the `superApiKey` field in [the sample hocon file](../config/config.minimal.hocon).

 ### Initialise the database